lachlanmcglennon/goblinVillage/README.md

 # Goblin Village
 ## Description
 The incremental idle game about growth and management of a goblin village.
-The main gameplay consists in the competent distribution of resources and goblin workers.
+The main gameplay consists in the logical distribution of resources and goblin workers.

 #### Similar projects:
 * [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/)